hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.account.md

 **version:** 		*> 0.1.0*<br>
 **source:** 		*[hoodie.js/src/hoodie/account](https://github.com/hoodiehq/hoodie.js/tree/master/src/hoodie/account)*

-The account object in the client-side Hoodie API covers all user and authentication-related tasks, and enables you to do previously complex operations, such as signing up a new user, with only a few lines of frontend code.
+The account object in the client-side Hoodie API covers all user and authentication-related operations, and enables you to do previously complex operations, such as signing up a new user, with only a few lines of frontend code.
 Since [data in Hoodie is generally bound to a user](/en/hoodieverse/glossary.html#private-user-store), it makes sense to familiarise yourself with **account** before you move on to [store](/en/techdocs/api/client/hoodie.store.html).

 **After reading this guide, you will know how to:**